-Performance-Based Fees and Side-By-Side Management
+Item 6 - Performance-Based Fees and Side-By-Side Management

+Item 6 is not applicable to Investment Partners.
 We do not charge or accept performance-based fees.
-Performance based fees are defined as fees based on a share of capital gains on or capital appreciation of the assets held within a client's account.
+Performance-based fees are fees based on a share of capital gains on or capital appreciation of the assets held within a client's account.